Tuesday, February 7, 2017

 Melody: Love is very important and is the missing element so far.
 I am fortunate enough to have many friends who love me, but I do want to get married again someday.
 At the moment, I am single and have been for nearly four years.
 I hope to change that this year.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women write memoirs.
+Have you ever thought about writing a book about your life?

 Melody: Every trans person I know has been asked to write a memoir by their friends at some point.
 There just isn’t much of a market in it, so I haven’t had much interest.
 I would rather tell my story in my videos.